-Anheuser-Busch InBev NV (ABI) tumbled 4.4 percent to 63.35 euros.
+AB InBev (ABI) slid 3.2 percent to 64.17 euros.
 The world’s biggest brewer reported an unexpected drop in second-quarter beer-sales volume as demand fell in the U.S. and Europe.

 Core earnings per share will rise about 10 percent and earnings before interest, taxes, depreciation and amortization before special items will increase by a high single-digit percentage, Bayer said.
 The company previously predicted a slight improvement in both.

-Teleperformance SA, the French operator of call centers, surged 8.9 percent to 20.12 euros, for the best stock performance in the Stoxx 600.
+Teleperformance SA, the French operator of call centers, gained 8.5 percent to 20.05 euros.
 The company reported a 36 percent jump in first-half profit and reiterated its targets for revenue and earnings growth.